math1p0027/slides/slides.md

 - This implies:

-  -Modularity: Each causal mechanism operates independently.
+  - Modularity: Each causal mechanism operates independently.

   - Separate intervenability: You can intervene on one mechanism without affecting others.